lithnet/access-manager-docs/help-and-support/getting-support.md

 Firstly, have a look at your [log files](troubleshooting.md).
 AMS has a very robust logging system and the reason for the problem may be clearly articulated in the log files.

 Search through these help pages, and read the [Frequently asked questions](frequently-asked-questions.md) to see if your issue has already been addressed.
-Toy can also search through the [existing issues list](https://github.com/lithnet/access-manager/issues) to see if someone has had a similar problem to yours.
+You can also search through the [existing issues list](https://github.com/lithnet/access-manager/issues) to see if someone has had a similar problem to yours.

 ## Community edition users